vineet98-code/NINEGAP/README.md

 MERN Stack which will have 4 pages :
 1) Homepage with decent layout and structure.
 2) Signup Page
    a) Fields for FirstName, LastName, ProfilePhoto, Email, Password
-b) Continue with Google
-c) Continue with Facebook

 3) Login page
    a) Email/Password Login
-b) Continue with Google
-c) Continue with Facebook

 4) Dashboard
 a) Welcome user after successful Login/SignUp and show FirstName, LastName, ProfilePhoto and Email